 God’s House and Solomon’s House

 That’s a lot of time.
-But then we read the next sentence: “However, it took Solomon thirteen years to complete the construction of his own palace” (1 Kgs 7:1).
+Then we read the next sentence: “However, it took Solomon thirteen years to complete the construction of his own palace” (1 Kgs 7:1).

 OK, maybe the slavery and marriage to Pharaoh’s daughter weren’t that big of a deal.
 Surely God has endorsed Solomon’s kingdom…